-In Spring 2019 the BDA launched an updated version of its case mix tool; 'case mix 2019'.
-The tool has been revised to include;
+In Spring 2019 we launched an updated version of our Case Mix tool; 'Case Mix 2019'.
+The tool has been revised to include:

 - Criteria for paediatric patients

 The tool retains its six core measures of:

 - Oral risk factors